On average your neighbors pay $88 a month.See Your Rates

 QuoteWizard can help you compare quotes from the top national insurance companies as well as local independent agents.
 Comparing quotes can help you find cheap car insurance rates near Boston, Massachusetts and save up to 40% on your premium.

-Last year, 2,042 Boston residents used QuoteWizard to compare auto insurance quotes in Boston, MA from multiple companies.
+Last year, 2,042 Boston residents used QuoteWizard to compare auto insurance quotes in Boston, MA from multiple companies to find the cheapest rates.

 This is our list of the most common car insurance companies reported by QuoteWizard users living in Boston, MA last year.